visionary-ux/visionary-url/README.md

 ## Using Your Own Subdomain

-To use your own subdomain, set up routes to match valid Visionary URLs.
+To use your own subdomain, set up two routes to match valid Blurhash URLs.

 ```typescript
 app.get("/image/:visionaryCode/:filename", handler);